genshin-base/main-site/data/translated/builds/en.md

 Note that if paired with Xingqiu and/or Beidou, the damage reduction from orbitals from Xingqiu's Elemental Skill and Elemental Burst and/or Beidou's Elemental Burst can be utilized on Zhongli's shield, making it basically unbreakable.

+**Regarding Artifact Main Stats and Substats Priority**<br>
+Crit Rate should only be considered when Zhongli is equpping Favonius Lance to reliably proc the passive.

 **Regarding Weapon Choices**

 [Favonius Lance](#weapon:favonius-lance)<br>
 Use this weapon over [Black Tassel](#weapon:black-tassel) if you value the team energy (Note that you need to build some amount of Crit Rate if you are running Favonius Lance to trigger the passive).

+**Regarding Artifact sets**

+**Archaic Petra (4)**
+Can be more useful than Tenacity of the Millelith in teams that dont scale as well with ATK buffs or already have another Tenacity of the Millelith holder.
+Though it can be an awkard set to utlize well without extending rotation times, since the Holder of the set (Zhongli in this case) has to pickup the shard for the buff to take effect.

+**Deepwood Memories (4)**
+This set works best in dendro reaction focused teams (Bloom/Burgeon/Hyperbloom/Spread) that prefer having Deepwood Memories on Zhongli so that they can run more damage focused sets such as Gilded Dreams / Flower of Paradise Lost instead for the highest overall damage gain.
+That said it means keeping the enemies near your pillar's to have good uptime on the dendro resistance shred effect, which can be difficult with no grouping abilities in a team.

+**The instructor (4)**
+This set is usually only used in a few heavily reaction focused teams, such as Ganyu melt or Hu Tao vape, where you're maximising your damage in exchange for a stronger shield.
+Though Zhongli's shield is still usually more than strong enough even with fewer substat rolls to strengthen it.

 # === characters.#zhongli.roles.#burst_support.name ===